 Germany's BND wins a surveillance case in a Leipzig court: it can continue to monitor traffic in a Frankfurt hub.

-Today's issue includes events affecting Australia, Canada, China, Germany, India, Democratic Peoples Republic of Korea, New Zealand, Russia, Rwanda, United States
+Today's issue includes events affecting Australia, Canada, China, Germany, India, Democratic Peoples Republic of Korea, New Zealand, Russia, Rwanda, and United States.

 Control Risks says non-compliance is a truly enterprise risk for companies operating in the EU.
 It burdens already taxed programs with particular measures to protect personal data and disclose security issues.
 Many worry that resources catching up to GDPR before an incident occurs trade-off other critical initiatives, leaving them vulnerable nonetheless.
 Companies must get executives and experts involved in managing the risk and competing priorities.
 Let Control Risks help you be both secure and compliant.